-The purpose & functionalities of wave templates in SAP EWM
+Understand SAP EWM The purpose & functionalities of wave template in SAP EWM

-Note: This post belongs to the blog-series ‘Understand SAP EWM’.
+Note: This post belongs to the blog-series ‘Understand SAP EWM the purpose & functionalities of wave template in SAP EWM’.
 The purpose of these series of blog-posts is to explain the concept of the core features of SAP EWM in a simple way.
 It is intended to target EWM beginners and focuses on the basic understanding rather than the smallest details which will be communicated as part of future posts for more advanced users.